-Economically, the value of agricultural commodities per ton increases as they progress along the production value chain, and food entails the investment of additional costs for sorting, processing, transport, distribution, and retailing.
+Economically, the value of agricultural commodities per ton increases as they progress along the production value chain, and food production involves the investment of additional costs for sorting, processing, transporting, distributing, and retailing.
 The authors of this report assessed the waste value in the early stages of production (growing, packaging, and manufacturing) based on wholesale prices that were paid to farmers.
 Waste during the later stages in the value chain was estimated based on retail food prices.

 A comprehensive value chain model for various food production and consumption stages was designed to assess food waste and the potential for food rescue in Israel.
-This model is based on a bottom-up approach and the analysis of data relevant to the agricultural production, storage, import, export, industrial aspects, distribution, and consumption of a sample of around 50 different types of food (5).
-The data includes processed produce that was translated to terms of fresh produce.
+This model is based on a bottom-up approach and the analysis of data relevant to agricultural production, storage, import, export, distribution, and consumption of a sample of 50 different types of food (8).

-For each type of food, the volume of input and output was measured in terms of gross agricultural product and waste rate for every stage of the value chain of the food production, distribution, and consumption processes in Israel.
-The assessment presented here is based in part on agricultural waste surveys conducted and updated by the Volcani Center (6).
+For each type of food, the volume was measured in terms of gross agricultural product and waste rate for every stage of the value chain of food production, distribution, and consumption in Israel.
+The assessment presented here is based in part on agricultural waste surveys conducted and updated by the Volcani Center (9).
 The total estimated food waste for the economy as a whole and for each food type is based on the waste estimated for each stage and each product in the value chain.

 There are wide variations in food waste across the various food types and stages of the value chain.
-In each stage of the value chain, the amount of food wasted out of the total amount of food produced or consumed was examined.
-Thus, for example, 9% of the food produced in agriculture was wasted during the agricultural stage.
-Likewise, 16% of food in the consumption segment (household and institutional consumption) – goes to waste.
+In each stage of the value chain, the amount of food waste out of the total amount of food produced or consumed was examined.
+Thus, for example, 10% of the total amount of food produced was wasted during the agricultural stage.
+Likewise, 16% of food produced was wasted during the consumption stage (household and institutional consumption).

-The economic value of wasted food in Israel is around NIS 19.1 billion, constituting approximately 1.4% of the national product, as estimated by the authors of this report.
-Approximately 8% resulted from the unnecessary waste of natural resources (land and water).
-In addition, the unnecessary cost of greenhouse gas emissions and air pollutants in each stage of the value chain due to the growing and producing of unconsumed food, is estimated at around NIS 1 billion.
-The cost of processing and packaging wasted food is estimated at around NIS 800 million.
-Therefore, the total cost of wasted food, including the waste of natural resources, the cost of greenhouse gas emissions and air pollutants, and the cost of waste processing, stands at approximately NIS 21 billion.
+The economic value of wasted food in Israel is around NIS 23.1 billion, constituting approximately 1.4% of the Gross Domestic Product (GDP), as estimated by the authors of this report.
+Approximately 7% resulted from the unnecessary waste of natural resources (land and water).
+In addition, the unnecessary cost of greenhouse gas emissions and air pollutants in each stage of the value chain due to the growing and producing of unconsumed food, is estimated at NIS 1.4 billion.
+The cost of processing and packaging wasted food is estimated at around NIS 820 million.
+Therefore, the total cost of wasted food, including the waste of natural resources, the cost of greenhouse gas emissions and air pollutants, and the cost of waste processing, stands at approximately NIS 23.5 billion.

-In quantitative terms, approximately 55% of the waste occurs in the stages of production, industry, retail, and distribution, even before the food has reached the household or institutional consumer.
-In monetary terms, approximately 56% of the value of the food is lost in the stages of private and institutional consumption.
+In quantitative terms, approximately 55% of the waste occurs in the stages of production, industry, retail, and distribution, even before the food has reached the household or consumer.
+In monetary terms, approximately 58% of the value of the food is lost in the stages of private and institutional consumption.